Free Walking Tour Berlin

 The Night of Celebration

-The fall of the Berlin Wall sent shockwaves throughout the world, both politically and emotionally.
-It marked the beginning of the end for the Soviet Union and the Eastern Bloc, ushering in a new era of freedom and democracy across Eastern Europe.
+The fall of the Berlin was a powerful shaking among the worlds, politically and emotionally.
+It started the process of collapse to the Soviet Union and the Eastern Blo and people in Eastern Europe started enjoying freedom and democracy.

 Reunification of Germany